 \subsection{Frequentist Search}

-To confirm the non-detection of a CGW, we perform the frequentist targeted search based on the $\mathcal{F}$ statistic~\citep{EllisSiemens2012}, a frequentist measure of evidence for a CGW in our data.
-In particular, we chose to calculate the $\mathcal{F}_\text{e}$ statistic, which is based on only modeling the Earth term of CGW.
+To confirm the nondetection of a CGW, we perform a frequentist targeted search based on the $\mathcal{F}$ statistic~\citep{EllisSiemens2012}, a frequentist measure of evidence for a CGW in our data.
+In particular, we chose to calculate the $\mathcal{F}_\text{e}$ statistic, which is based on only modeling the Earth term of the CGW signal.
 This statistic is a function of CGW frequency and sky position, which we set to the 3C~66B EM model values.
-We find the value of $\mathcal{F}_\text{e}=4.90$, corresponding to the false alarm probability $\text{FAP}=0.50$. \citet{EllisSiemens2012} suggest a threshold for FAP to be $10^{-4}$ to claim a detection.
-The trials factor for our search is $1$.
-The background distribution of the $\mathcal{F}_\text{e}$ statistic is the chi-squared distribution with $4$ degrees of freedom and is displayed in Figure \ref{fig:FeStat_fulltarget} along with the value of the $2\mathcal{F}_\text{e}$ statistic.
+We find a value of $\mathcal{F}_\text{e}=4.90$, corresponding to the false alarm probability $\text{FAP}=0.50$. \citet{EllisSiemens2012} suggest a threshold for FAP to be $10^{-4}$ to claim a detection.
+The trials factor for our search is one.
+The background distribution of the $\mathcal{F}_\text{e}$ statistic is the chi-squared distribution with four degrees of freedom and is displayed in Figure \ref{fig:FeStat_fulltarget} along with the value of the $2\mathcal{F}_\text{e}$ statistic.
 Based on this null distribution, we find a $p\text{-value} = 0.04$ which corresponds to about $2.1 \sigma$.
 Thus, the $\mathcal{F}_\text{e}$ statistic value we find is consistent with noise.